sarnold/agile-workflow/agile-workflow.rst

 Agile Manifesto (core concepts)
 ===============================

-* Early and continuous delivery of valuable software to the customer.
+* Early and continuous delivery of value to the customer.

 * Harness change for the customer's competitive advantage.